 1. Too much manual effort

-You have to fill out each work order manually.
+Even if you have a work order template You have to fill out each work order manually.
 That is the only way online work order management forms work.
 Your back-office team will spend significant time performing double entry; taking customer and job information from one work order system and entering it into another.

 And, that is every time you get a service or maintenance request!